Subdivision consent is a type of resource consent. All subdivision of land requires subdivision consent even if it is only a boundary adjustment.

-The three stages of approval are:
+The three stages of approvals are:

 - Subdivision Consent - decision made to grant subdivision consent